chad-scanlon/front-end/README.md

 How does your app solve the problem?

 - Clients will log in and have their membership authenticated, then select classes based on certain criteria (type, duration, intensity level) to attend.
-Trainers will log in and have their authorizaiton validated, then add and delete said classes.
+Trainers will log in and have their authorization validated, then add and delete said classes.

 What is the mission statement?